White sailboats are docked in a calm harbor in front of a green, tree-covered hill under a blue sky.

 Foynes Flying Boat & Maritime Museum

-The museum occupies the original 1930s terminal and is split into two complementary sections:
+The museum occupies the original terminal building and is divided into two main wings, recently upgraded during a 2023–24 redevelopment:

-• Aviation Hall – Home to the only full‑size replica of a Boeing 314 Clipper (the “Yankee Clipper”).
-Visitors can explore the cockpit, the luxurious first‑class suite, the radio‑weather room and even sit in a replica bunk‑bed.
-Interactive flight simulators let you pilot the B‑314, while a 100‑seat cinema screens a 1940s‑style film about the town’s aviation heyday.
+• Aviation Hall – Dominated by a full-size replica of the Boeing 314 Clipper (the “Yankee Clipper”).
+You can walk through the cockpit, explore the first-class suite, check out the radio-weather room and sit in a replica bunk.
+Flight simulators let you take the controls, while a modern 100-seat cinema screens a documentary about the terminal’s golden era.

-• Maritime Hall – Showcases the River Shannon’s commercial and cultural history, from traditional currachs to modern cargo vessels.
-Exhibits include a restored control tower, tide‑monitoring equipment and a display on the estuary’s ecology.
+• Maritime Hall – Covers the commercial and cultural history of the River Shannon, from traditional currachs to modern container ships.
+Displays include tide-monitoring equipment, a restored control tower and information on the estuary’s marine ecology.

-• Maureen O’Hara Exhibition – A permanent tribute to the Limerick‑born actress, featuring over 750 of her dresses, shoes, handbags and her Academy Award.
-The exhibition also displays the kitchen from The Quiet Man.
+• Maureen O’Hara Exhibition – A permanent tribute to the Limerick-born actress, featuring over 750 dresses, shoes and handbags from her personal collection, alongside her Academy Award and a recreation of the kitchen from The Quiet Man.

-• Irish Coffee Centre – A holographic recreation of the 1943 night when Irish coffee was first served, followed by a chance to taste the original recipe in the on‑site café.
+• Irish Coffee Centre – A holographic presentation walks you through the 1943 diversion, followed by a chance to taste the original recipe in the on-site café.

-• Knockpatrick Gardens – An award‑winning three‑acre garden set on a hillside overlooking the estuary, just 1.5 km from the town centre.
-The garden is open year‑round and offers spectacular seasonal colour.
+• Knockpatrick Gardens – A three-acre hillside garden just 1.5 km from the town centre, open year-round with seasonal planting schemes and views down to the water.

-• Boyce’s Gardens – A one‑acre prize‑winning garden a short drive away, known for its micro‑climate rooms and vibrant plant collections.
+• Boyce’s Gardens – A one-acre prize-winning garden nearby, organised into themed micro-climate rooms.

-• Foynes Island Viewpoint – Offers sweeping vistas of the harbour and the surrounding forest slopes of Ballynacragga and Knockpatrick.
+• Foynes Island Viewpoint – A short walk from the car park, offering clear sightlines across the harbour and the wooded slopes of Ballynacragga.

 Nearby Highlights

-Foynes makes an excellent base for exploring the wider Limerick region.
-Within a 30‑minute drive you can visit:
+Foynes works well as a base for exploring the wider region.
+Within a 30-minute drive you can reach:

-• The heritage village of Adare, famous for its thatched cottages and historic sites.
+• Adare, a heritage village known for its thatched cottages and medieval church.

-• Bunratty Castle & Folk Park, a living museum of Irish life.
+• Bunratty Castle & Folk Park, featuring a 13th-century keep and a recreated 19th-century village.

 Practical Information